Watson Glaser practice: what UK firms test (and how to prepare)

 How to practise without burning out

-• Practise in short, focused sets.
-Twenty careful questions reviewed properly beats a hundred rushed ones.
-Read the explanations for the ones you miss — that's where the learning is.
+• Review beats volume.
+Read the explanations for the ones you miss; that's where the learning is.

-• Time yourself only after accuracy is solid.
+• Speed comes last.
 Speed without accuracy just locks in bad instincts.

 • Use the official format where you can.
 The publisher (and many providers) offer practice sets that mirror the real instruction wording.